 You could buy 3 of the Amazon basic camera backpacks for less than the Tamrac 5585 Expedition.

-There are some backpacks that are rated a little higher, but this bag had exactly what I wanted.
+There are some backpacks that are rated a little higher, but the 5789 bag had exactly what I wanted.

 It's good for up to about 20 lbs.